Germuu/ot-harjoitusty-/recipe-app/documentation/architecture.md

 Both users and recipes are stored in their respective database tables *users* and *recipes*.
 The database tables are initialized using the initialize_database.py file.

 ## Main functionalities
-Some main functionalities will be highlighted using sequence diagrams.
+Some main functionalities highlighted using sequence diagrams.

 ### Login
 ```mermaid